Hutchison looks to bring in minority partners for Telefonica's UK unit deal

-HONG KONG (Reuters) - Hutchison Whampoa Ltd group finance director Frank Sixt said on Friday the company is in talks with private equity firms among others to offer a minority stake in its planned bid for Telefonica’s British unit O2.
+HONG KONG, Jan 23 (Reuters) - Hutchison Whampoa Ltd group finance director Frank Sixt said on Friday the company is in talks with private equity firms among others to offer a minority stake in its planned bid for Telefonica’s British unit O2.

 Earlier, Hutchison confirmed that it was in exclusive talks to buy O2 for up to 10.25 billion pounds ($15.4 billion) as Asia’s richest Li Ka-shing makes his biggest bet to consolidate his European telecommunications operations..